 However, in the case of conventional web development, we realize that passing loggers around seems rather cumbersome, intrusive, and generally against the mainstream culture.
-And since it's more important that people actually use structlog than to be pure and snobby, structlog contains a couple of mechanisms to help here.
+And since it's more important that people actually use structlog than to be pure and snobby, structlog contains ships with the structlog.threadlocal module and a couple of mechanisms to help here.

-The merge_threadlocal_context Processor
+The merge_threadlocal Processor

-structlog provides a simple set of functions that allow explicitly binding certain fields to a global (thread-local) context.
-These functions are structlog.threadlocal.merge_threadlocal_context(), structlog.threadlocal.clear_threadlocal(), and structlog.threadlocal.bind_threadlocal().
+structlog provides a simple set of functions that allow explicitly binding certain fields to a global (thread-local) context and merge them later using a processor into the event dict.